rivera-fernando/ui-ux-demo/README.md

 ### Personally:

-While everyone seems to have their own definitions of UI and UX these days, I consider UI to be any entity that the user of a product interacts with.
+While everyone seems to have their own definitions of UI and UX these days, I consider a UI to be the sum of all entities the user of a product interacts with.
 Designing a UI involves the styling of these entities.
 On the other hand, UX is the feeling and, obviously, experience that the user derives from interacting with the product.
 I will be clear, **a good UI is part of creating a good UX** but **a good UI does not automatically create a good UX**.

 ## Everything's subjective

 The entire goal of designing a "good" UI and UX revolves around a happy user.
 The end-goal is keeping the user hooked, engaged, and wanting more.
-If they can enjoy using your product, there's a better chance they will keep using it and recommend it to their friends! (given it actually has proper functionality as well) However, everyone has different ideas of what a good UI and UX revolves around.
+If they can enjoy using your product, there's a better chance they will keep using it and recommend it to their friends! (given it actually has proper functionality) However, everyone has different ideas of what a good UI and UX revolves around.
 I'll go into a few different schools of thought.

 ### Types of UIs: